toddaustin07/googlesheets/README.md

 Create a project directory on your LAN computer.

 Download the **gsheet_server.js** and **project.json** files from this repository to your project directory.
+  * For example, you can 'git clone' the whole repository or copy/paste the **raw** contents into a local editor and save

 Create a subdirectory within your project directory called **node_modules**